Look, we can all agree that taxes are a pain. Doing them, paying them, not getting a return. You know the drill.

 Several aspects are investigated to determine their intent.
 The financial situation of accused taxpayers is investigated to uncover attempts aimed at concealing reportable income or acts of fraud.

 For instance, when a taxpayer tries to hide assets by associating them with someone else, then the intention will be deemed deliberate, and such an act is considered fraudulent.
-Tax evaders commonly use the tactic of associating their assets with others so they can deliberately avoid paying tax liability of their assets.
+Tax evaders commonly use the tactic of associating their assets with others so they can deliberately avoid paying the tax liability of their assets.

 A somewhat similar case involves reporting taxable income using someone else’s Social Security Number.
 This is also a type of identity theft.